sayangdiptochakraborty/The-4-Chip-Game/README.md

 Created the outline of the game.
 The page is static as of now, I will update the JS file asap!

 **V-1 (1 May,2018)**
 Added the completed JS file.
-The game now works perfectly. (#issues and additions left to be done)
+The game now works perfectly. (#issues-enhancements left to be done)